jahnestacado/redux-tattoo/README.md

 // stored to localStorage and upon initialization of the initialState if there is already a value stored for that property it will be loaded instead of the Tattoo default value export const initialState = stencil(
     {
-        session: sessionTattoo,
+        session: sessionTattoo, // It evalutes to the last stored value in localStorage otherwise to the default value, in this case an empty object
     },
-    "global" // optional namespace definition.
-This is optional );
+    "global" // optional namespace definition
+);

 const reducer = (state = initialState, action) =>